-I'm a third year Astronomy Ph.D. student at Yale University in New Haven, Connecticut.
+I'm a fourth year Astronomy Ph.D. student at Yale University in New Haven, Connecticut.
 I work with Professor Frank van den Bosch on empirically modelling the galaxy-halo connection in large-scale structure surveys.
 In particular, I am interested in the kinematics of satellite galaxies, galaxy clustering and galaxy assembly bias.
 Additionally, I'm an active contributor to the open-source halotools project.

 Before coming to Yale, I completed my bachelor's degree at the Free University of Berlin.
 Afterwards, I obtained a master's degree from the University of Heidelberg.
 I also participated in a half-year exchange program at University of California, Santa Barbara and a one-year exchange program at the Chinese University of Hong Kong.